eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 ---

 I spend a lot of time using computers, but I'm frankly still scared of what goes on beneath the covers.
-To change that, I am following along with the free <a class="txt-link" href="http://pages.cs.wisc.edu/~remzi/OSTEP/">Operating Systems: Three Easy Pieces</a> book offered by Computer Science professors at the University of Wisconsin-Madison
+To change that, I am following along with the free [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP) book offered by Computer Science professors at the University of Wisconsin-Madison

 <!--more-->